-His hyper combo 'Hyper Strong Miracle Treasure' is also different in the program.
+His hyper combo 'Hyper Strong Miracle Treasure' is also different in the programme.
 It's a lot straighter and doesn't seem to look so random and more of a direct hit like Ryu's fireball hyper combo.

 You also get to see some of the test cabinets used at Capcom.
-I could see two different types of machines on the program - a blue type cabinet which looks like it's used for developing console games FC/SFC etc and a arcade machine that looks very similar to a Q-GrandAm 25 using three or four different configurations.
+I could see two different types of machines on the programme - a blue type cabinet which looks like it's used for developing console games FC/SFC etc and a arcade machine that looks very similar to a Q-GrandAm 25 using three or four different configurations.

 All these machines can be seen a lot of the time in Capcom Friendly Club videos.

-One of the best parts on the program is that you get to see some very nice beta footage of Street Fighter III: New Generation.
+One of the best parts on the programme is that you get to see some very nice beta footage of Street Fighter III: New Generation.
 It must of been the first time anybody from outside Capcom had seen the game running.

 Is that a CPS III Development PCB??